mohamedrezk122/CV.py/README.md

 `CV.py`  is  a simple conversion of yaml file containing the CV information in a hierarchical order to a nice and elegant LaTeX file that is fed to an API for compilation.
 And you have your CV PDF file on local machine as simple as that.
 The main point is that you do not have to have LaTeX or know how it is written, just enjoy the good-looking, well-structured, and fault-proof PDF file.

+## CHANGELOG
+- Replacing repeated snippets way to latex MACROS producing cleaner tex file.
+- Adding local compilation functionality (e.g. with `pdflatex`, `xelatex`, etc.)
+- Adding configuration options in form of yaml file
+- Packaging the program for easy use across the local machine.
+- Replacing `argparse` with `Click`, simpler and more elegant.
+- Caching requests, avoiding unnecessary calls to the API if there is no change in the request content.
+``
 ## Installation

 - [optional] git, or you can download the source as `.zip` from github gui.